Vyral/bud-gragg/_posts/2021-08-20-how-the-market-is-slowing-and-what-this-means.md

 5:30—Wrapping up.

-**I want to be clear that this isn’t a crash.** The market isn’t falling, it’s balancing out, and that’s refreshing since we’ve been in such a strong seller’s market for almost two years.&nbsp;
+**I want to be clear that this isn’t a crash.** The market isn’t falling, it’s balancing out, and that’s refreshing since we’ve been in such a strong seller’s market for almost two years.

 As always, we are your real estate friends for life.
 If you have questions about this topic or we can help you in any way, don’t hesitate to reach out to us.
 We’re here for you.